Yashaswini910/ecommerce-funnel-diagnostic/README.md

 An enterprise-grade, data analytics portfolio project designed to identify technical and psychological drop-off points in a multi-stage digital checkout funnel.
 This project demonstrates end-to-end data pipeline capabilities: from synthetic data generation and cloud database querying (SQL) to interactive metric visualization.

-🔗 **Live Interactive Dashboard:**# 🛒 The E-Commerce Cart Abandonment Funnel Diagnostic

-An enterprise-grade, data analytics portfolio project designed to identify technical and psychological drop-off points in a multi-stage digital checkout funnel.
-This project demonstrates end-to-end data pipeline capabilities: from synthetic data generation and cloud database querying (SQL) to interactive metric visualization.

-🔗 **Live Interactive Dashboard:** # 🛒 The E-Commerce Cart Abandonment Funnel Diagnostic

-An enterprise-grade, data analytics portfolio project designed to identify technical and psychological drop-off points in a multi-stage digital checkout funnel.
-This project demonstrates end-to-end data pipeline capabilities: from synthetic data generation and cloud database querying (SQL) to interactive metric visualization.

 🔗 **Live Interactive Dashboard:** https://ecommerce-funnel-diagnostic.streamlit.app/

 ---